Our Typical Client

 Financial planning works best with people who are willing to learn, grow and take action, and when there is a gap between where you are now and where you want to be.

 Most of our clients are affluent or semi-affluent individuals and families who desire ongoing professional assistance and coaching in the creation and implementation of strategies to reach their life goals, as they may exist now or develop in the future.
-Our planning firm is recognized as one of the best in the country.
-However, we realize that our service is not right for everyone.

 Over the years, we have found that our firm works most effectively with people who share some or all of the following characteristics: